Want to achieve your dreams? How often have you told yourself this: “I’d LOVE to pursue my dream … BUT …

 The truth is NOW IS THE TIME TO START.
 Not tomorrow.
 Not next week.
 And not when you feel “motivated” or “inspired”.

 But I know it’s not that simple.
 I have lied to myself for a long time too.
 I have made a million excuses.
-But it took a few traumatic events before I finally realised the following:
+But it took a few traumatic events before I finally realised how to achieve your dreams:

 You’re Luckier Than the Majority of the World